thduong479/thduong479/README.md

 ### Hi, this is Duong 👋
+. 👩‍🎓 MS in Business Analytics @ UOP
+. 📈 Actively seeking opportunities related to business analysis or data analysis, starting in Spring 2024 . 🙆‍♀️ Having a sincere passion for working with numbers and a strong desire to discover valuable insights through data analysis.
+. 💝 I love playing piano, watching movies, cooking and traveling . 📩 Contact: thduong479@gmail.com

 <!--
 **thduong479/thduong479** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.